 Container orchestration tools are software solutions for web app management used during the development, testing, and deployment stages.
-Let’s take a look at the basic concepts of container orchestration processes and discover the best software for their implementation.
+Let’s take a look at the basic concepts of container orchestration processes and discover the best containerization solutions for their implementation.

 What Is Container Orchestration Tool?

 Container platforms like Docker are often used for microservice-based apps packaging (containerization).

 With the growing number of containers, the management process becomes more difficult.
 Container orchestration solves this problem by automating deployment, scaling, load balancing, and networking.

 - easy deployment and management;